 - Engage regularly in exercise.
 Doing about 30 minutes a couple times a week (such as three times) can increase bone and muscle strength.

 - When engaging in your daily activities do it in a safe manner.
 Bend properly when reaching for items such as laundry or dishes.
 Have safety rails in bathrooms such as in the shower.
 If you do fall, take the proper amount of time to recover fully from your fall.

 There are many other risks factors that contribute to falls.
 Educate yourself or any family members that are elderly, especially if they are living on their own.
 When you are knowledge about the top risk factors for falls and take steps to prevent these falls, everyone can have a safer and therefore happier bleak winter months!

-Here are a few educational websites about fall prevention and facts for further information.
+Few educational websites about fall prevention for seniors and facts for further information.

 U.S. Consumer Product Safety Commission: www.cpsc.gov

 **This blog post was written with aid of the “Preventing Falls in the Elderly” written by K.R.
 Tremblay Jr and C.E Barber.